NEEL RAYA MD INC.

 Risk factors include family

-every 5 years or colonoscopy every 10 years in people 50 years of age or older.
+sigmoidoscopy every 5 years or colonoscopy every 10 years in people 50 years of

-They also suggest colonoscopy every 3 years for people with high risk.
-There
+age or older.
+They also suggest colonoscopy every 3 years for people with high

 Cervical cancer (Dr.Raya does not do pelvic exams or